Dustyroom/flat-kit-doc/index.md

 ![Outline Forward Renderer in URP.
 Inspector interface.](FlatKit_Manual_Images/outline-image-effect-interface.png)
 > Outline Forward Renderer in URP.
 Inspector interface.

+### Setting up Flat Kit Outline (URP)

+If you are working in a Universal Rendering Pipeline (URP) project, the post processing components you used to put on the camera in the old Built-In RP ('Standard', '3D' project) — they are called 'Renderer Features' in URP and can be found in the settings of the Forward Renderer.

+Please, make sure that you installed Flat Kit properly as described [in this manual above](https://flatkit.dustyroom.com/#2-quick-start-beginning-to-work-with-flat-kit).

+Particularly, to make Universal RP generate post-effects (aka Renderer Features), please pay attention to the steps 5 and 6 in [the guide in the manual](https://flatkit.dustyroom.com/#2-quick-start-beginning-to-work-with-flat-kit).
+In short, you'll need to set **[Flat Kit] Example Settings URP file** in **Graphics panel** (Edit ▶︎ Project Settings ▶︎ Graphics panel) and in **Quality panel** (Edit ▶︎ Project Settings ▶︎ Quality panel).

+After that you'll be able to load, for example, _Wanderer_ demo scene that comes with Flat Kit, launch the scene (press Play) and see the outlines displayed.

+To be able to use Flat Kit's Outline in your own scene, you can either go from scratch:

+1. Create a new **Forward Renderer**.
+To avoid further confusion, name it, for example, _MyNewAwesomeForwardRenderer_.
+(Go to Assets menu on top ▶︎ Create ▶︎ Rendering Universal Rendering Pipeline ▶︎ Forward Renderer).
+2. Add it to the **Renderer List** of the **[Flat Kit] Example Settings URP** file in the Inspector panel.
+To do this, go to Project panel ▶︎ Flat Kit ▶︎ ExampleSettings -> [FlatKit] Example Settings URP.
+Select it, look at the Inspector panel, see the 'Renderer List' section, press **'+'** button and drag _MyNewAwesomeForwardRenderer_ Forward Renderer you created in step 1 — into the created line.
+3. Select that newly created _MyNewAwesomeForwardRenderer_ Forward Renderer, press **'Add Renderer Feature'** and Select **Flat Kit Outline**.
+4. Go **Assets menu on top ▶︎ Create ▶︎ FlatKit ▶︎ Outline Settings**.
+This creates an Outline settings file.
+Name it _MyNewOutlinesSettings_.
+5. Add this _'MyNewOutlinesSettings'_ settings file to **Flat Kit Outline** Renderer Feature you created in step 3 — into the **Settings** field.
+6. In your scene select the camera (Main Camera) in Hierarchy panel, look at Inspector panel, find **Rendering** section and in the **Renderer** drop down menu select _MyNewAwesomeForwardRenderer_ Forward Renderer you created in step 1.
+7. You may need to launch the scene by pressing Play.

+Or, you can do it the easy way.

+1. In your scene select the camera (Main Camera) in Hierarchy panel, look at Inspector panel, find **Rendering** section and in the **Renderer** drop down menu select _[FlatKit] Wanderer-ForwardRenderer_ or _[FlatKit] FruitVaseScene-Var-ForwardRenderer_.
+They both have outlines already engaged.
+2. You may need to press Play.

+To change the parameters of the outlines then, please:
+  * Press _Ctrl + F (Windows)_ or _Cmd + F (macOS)_ and type _[FlatKit] Wanderer-Var-OutlineSettings_ in the search field that becomes active in Project Panel.
+Select the found file and change the parameters in the Inspector panel.

+### Parameters of Flat Kit Outline

 **Main settings** are the following.